efthymios-ks/IniParser/README.md

         //Dispoing the object saves changes back to file using (var ini = new IniParser())
         {
-            //If Key is not found while indexing, create one ini.AutoCreateKeys = true;
+            //If Key is not found while indexing, create a new one ini.AutoCreateKeys = true;

             //Read values using indeces (int, decimal, bool, string)